 Hollywood's "Red Scare" Spread Stigma by Association

-STANFORD GRADUATE SCHOOL OF BUSINESS—In the early 1950s, 300 actors, writers and others suspected of being communists were blacklisted in Hollywood and excluded from the workforce.
-A recent study, coauthored by Professor Hayagreeva Rao of the Stanford Graduate School of Business, analyzes how social networks of the day resulted in hundreds of individuals whose names were not on the list being denied jobs.
+In the early 1950s, 300 actors, writers and others suspected of being communists were blacklisted in Hollywood and excluded from the workforce.
+A recent study, coauthored by Professor Hayagreeva Rao of Stanford GSB, analyzes how social networks of the day resulted in hundreds of individuals whose names were not on the list being denied jobs.

 Some 60 years later, lessons can still be drawn about how stigma may spread through relationships.
 For instance, proof of drug use by athletes with one team in a specific sport may result in advertisers pulling their support for the entire sport or from related sports.
 Companies accused of operating overseas sweatshops may see the taint spread to partners or suppliers despite upstanding labor practices.